-A number object is a member of the type Object and is an instance of the Number object which is a constructor.
+A number object is a member of the type Object and is an instance of the built-in Number object.
 That is, a number object is created by using the Number constructor in a new expression, supplying a number as an argument.
-The resulting object has an implicit (unnamed) property which is the number.
+The resulting object has an implicit (unnamed) property that is the number.
 A number object can be coerced to a number value.
 A number object can be used anywhere a number value is expected.
 Note that a number object can have shared properties by adding them to the Number prototype.